 Annotations record all the amendments to an Act, so you can find which version of the Act was in force at a particular time.
 The Annotations list the Acts alphabetically by title, and their amendments are listed in date order.

 Suppose you wanted a 1905 version of the Oaths Act of 1867.
 You would go to the Annotations to find a list of all the amendments that took place to the Oaths Act between 1867 and 1905.
 The Annotations will give you the details of the relevant amending Acts so you can find them in the published statutes by title and date.

 There are separate versions of the annotations for Repealed Legislation and of Acts that are still in force.
 There are bound volumes of Annotations for current and repealed legislation in the reference collection on level 2 at REF 346.943.
 However, the Annotations have not been released in print since 2014.
 You can find the current and superseded Annotations from 1992+ online through the website of the Office of the Queensland Parliamentary Counsel.

 1.4 Legislation online

-In 1992, the Queensland Office of Parliamentary Counsel (QOPC) began making legislation available online.
+In 1992, the Office of Queensland Parliamentary Counsel (OQPC) began making legislation available online.
 Since then, it has been retrospectively adding earlier legislation and the site currently provides access to Acts as passed from 1963.

-On the QOPC site you can find current legislation with links to their earlier versions, subordinate legislation, links to repealed legislation, Acts as passed and Bills introduced to Parliament each year.
+On the OQPC site you can find current legislation with links to their earlier versions, subordinate legislation, links to repealed legislation, Acts as passed and Bills introduced to Parliament each year.

 1.5 Historical Legislation